FontoXML/fontoxml-localization-tools/README.md

 merge message bundles

-	fontoxml-localization-tool update <bundlePath> <templatePath>
+	fontoxml-localization-tool update [--overwrite] <bundlePath> <templatePath>

-update message bundle with new template
+update message bundle with new template, overwriting the source if --overwrite is passed

 ## Message bundles